-5.11 Policy for student criminal background checks and drug screening
+5.11 Castlebranch and Policy for student criminal background checks and drugscreening

 Stony Brook University Health Sciences Schools are dedicated to preparing students in a variety of careers in medical facilities, social services organizations, and other institutions.

-The Health Sciences Schools require that all students participating in internships, practicums, clinical rotations, or otherwise working at Stony Brook Medicine facilities or other clinical training sites comply with the placement requirements of each respective clinical facility.

-Clinical sites increasingly request students to complete criminal background checks and drug screening to meet the requirements for placement.

-To facilitate placement at a clinical facility, the Health Sciences Schools will collaborate with CastleBranch, Inc. to help students obtain criminal background checks and drug screening.
+The Health Sciences Schools require that all students participating in internships, practicums, clinicalrotations, or otherwise working at Stony Brook Medicine facilities or other clinical training sites comply with the placement requirements of each respective clinical facility.
+Clinical sites increasingly request students to complete criminal background checks and drugscreening to meet the requirements for placement.
+To facilitate placement at a clinical facility, the Health Sciences Schools will collaborate with CastleBranch, Inc. to help students obtain criminal background checks.
 CastleBranch is a vendor that specializes in higher education screening.
+Take a moment to review the Castlebranch presentation:

+$\frac{https://healthprofessions.stonybrook medicine.edu/sites/default/files/CastleBranch\%20 Presentation.}{pdf}$

 Students will set up student-pay accounts with CastleBranch to complete criminal background checks and drug screening that are required by clinical sites.
 Students will be responsible for paying CastleBranch directly and entering into an End User Agreement to govern their use of the system.
 Stony Brook University will not process payments.
 The Health Sciences Schools will certify students' eligibility for clinical placements based on the results of CastleBranch's criminal background checks and drug screening.